MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 = How do I reset the genesis super customizer options? =

-In the current version, you need to upload the default settings .json file.
-You can find that template at [http://supercustomizer.com/downloads/genesis-default-settings/](http://supercustomizer.com/downloads/genesis-default-settings/ "Genesis Super Customizer Default Settings").
+In previous versions, you needed to upload the default settings via a .json file, but not anymore.
+There's a simple reset button at the top of the Customizer, right next to the save button.
-Import the same as you would any other template (instructions above).
-There are future plans for a simple reset button.

 = Does it work with premium Genesis child themes from StudioPress? =